 New Breakthrough Weight Loss Medication: Ozempic and Mounjaro

 Weight loss can be a complicated and often intimidating goal to achieve, especially when living with diabetes.
-Fortunately, there are breakthrough drugs on the market for people who have diabetes that has been found to also help with weight loss.
+Fortunately, there are breakthrough drugs on the market for people who have diabetes that have been found to also help with weight loss.
 Ozempic and Mounjaro are two such drugs that the FDA has approved for managing type 2 diabetes, and studies suggest that in addition to blood sugar control, these drugs can also be beneficial in weight loss.

 Simple explanation of how these drugs work